daisyllama/fragrance/PLAN.md

                                      shared via common/, not duplicated between the two)
 ```

-`notebooks/` is flat and numbered by pipeline order (`01_`–`05_`), not nested folders — one file per step, meant to be run interactively/cell-by-cell for troubleshooting. `jobs/` holds plain-script twins of the notebooks that need to be triggered programmatically (currently just the embedding generator, triggered by the Streamlit app's "Add a fragrance" tab via the Databricks Jobs API as a one-time serverless run).
+`notebooks/` is flat and numbered by pipeline order (`01_`–`05_`), not nested folders — one file per step, mostly meant to be run interactively/cell-by-cell for troubleshooting.
+The exception is `02_generate_embeddings_job.py`, which also runs unattended as a nightly scheduled Databricks Job (configured in the workspace, not in this repo's `databricks.yml`). `jobs/` holds plain-script twins of the notebooks that need to be triggered programmatically (currently just the embedding generator, triggered by the Streamlit app's "Add a fragrance" tab via the Databricks Jobs API as a one-time serverless run).
 The actual matching/cleaning/scraping logic that both the notebooks and the Streamlit app need lives in `common/` (`matching.py`, `similarity.py`, `cleaning.py`, `scraping.py`, `add_fragrance.py`, `databricks_jobs.py`) as plain importable Python, not copy-pasted between them.

 See `README.md` for the full structure and how to run each step.